Vacancies

 New opportunities added daily.
 Powered by Be Collective.->

-Hours of Employment: 35 hours per week (reasonable hours outside of this are required to fulfil the obligations associated with the post).
+Hours of Employment: Full-time 35 hours per week (reasonable hours outside of this are required to fulfil the obligations associated with the post).

 Applicants will have a relevant qualification (degree level) or three years’ experience in supporting young people within the last 5 years.